BryanNsoh/academic-claim-analyzer/batch_processor_guide.md

 1. System analyzes full paper text to find requested information
 2. Data is extracted and validated against specified types
 3. All extracted values are included in results
-4. Use this to gather specific evidence for your claim
+4. Use this to gather specific evidence for your request
-5. Schema should target key information needed for claim validation
+5. Schema should target key information needed for request validation

 Example thought process for extraction:
 ```yaml